 Diet and family effects on microbiota

 The PERMANOVA results of the interaction showed that significant differences appeared when taking into account both, genetic background (suprafamilies) and diet (P = 0.017, F = 1.843, R2 = 0.062).
 The PLS-DA models of the different suprafamilies showed a separation of fish fed D1 from those fed D2 (Figure 3 A, B and C).
 The permutation tests (Additional File 4: Figure S3 C-H) showed that only the models for c2c7 and c4e4 could be validated, while the model for e5e6 was over-fitted.
-This means that significant differences in bacterial communities due to diet were mainly occurring in the groups of families with intermediate (c2c7) and slow (c4e4) growth.
-By contrast, differences in the fast-growth group were not statistically significant.
+This means that significant differences in bacterial communities due to diet are mainly occurring in the groups of families with intermediate (c2c7) and slow (c4e4) growth.

 Microbiota changes due to diet depend on the genetic background